quicktext/qql/tutorials.md

    4. Load the DTO class in the memory.
 3. Validating the cached corpus file (Coprus file uses the extension '.qcf'.):
    1. The default token validation program used the corpus token, such as the ```'tokenCssci'```.
-      If failed, the program will request a new token by the username and password ignoring the cropus token in the statement.
+      If failed, the program will request a new token by the username and password ignoring the corpus token in the statement.
-      Is the corpus token valied?
+      Is the corpus token valid?
-      1. If no, the program will exit and show a error message;
+      1. If no, the program will exit and show an error message;
       2. If yes, the program continues executing.
    2. Is there a file called the ```'schema_schemaToken_corpus_corpusToken.qcf'```?
       For example, is there a file called ```'Ris_204c837db67e462987595675a78c7eca_cssci_6b9146da656448b89ae024d395f399fd.qcf'```?